Granite Rapids: Granite Rapids-AP

 Granite Rapids-AP (Advanced Performance) uses the Avenue City platform with the larger LGA 7529 socket.
-With the larger socket, Granite Rapids-AP SKUs reach higher core counts up to 128 and support up to 192 lanes of PCIe 5.0 for two-socket servers (options of up to 136 lanes for one-socket server) and also 12-channel DDR5 memory (Up to 3 TB (1 DIMM per channel (6400 MT/s)) or up to 6 TB (2 DIMM per channel (5200 MT/s)) while using 256GB memory modules in both variants).
-Increased TDPs up to 500W are supported on Avenue City platform.
+With the larger socket, Granite Rapids-AP SKUs reach higher core counts up to 128 and support up to 192 lanes of PCIe 5.0 for two-socket servers (options of up to 136 lanes for one-socket server) and also 12-channel DDR5 memory (Up to 3 TB (1 DIMM per channel (6400 MT/s)) while using 256GB memory modules).
+Increased TDPs up to 550W are supported on Avenue City platform.
 Granite Rapids is the first time that Intel has used the Advanced Performance moniker since the release of Cascade Lake in April 2019.